vedph/cadmus-doc/migration/export/json-export.md

 ## Example

-Here is a realistic example using a single item with its parts as source.
-To get such a JSON you can use the [JSON dump](json-dump) command in the [CLI tool](../../tools/cadmus-tool).
+Here is a realistic example usigng a single item with its parts as source.
+To get such a **JSON input** you can use the [JSON dump](json-dump) command in the [CLI tool](../../tools/cadmus-tool).
 The generated JSON code includes:

 - item's metadata.
 - an additional `_status` property (this is used in JSON dump).